Graded strength of comparative illusions is explained by Bayesian inference: Introduction

 Recently, \textcite{zhang_comparative_2024} offered empirical support for a noisy-channel account of the comparative illusion by showing that participants' interpretational preferences for CI sentences followed their estimated likelihood for the plausible interpretations to be corrupted into the CI sentence during production, consistent with the predicted proportional relationship between posterior probability $p(s_i|s_p)$ and noise likelihood $p(s_p|s_i)$.
-However, they did not investigate how prior probabilities of interpretations, $p(s_i)$, affect inference, thus failing to model the full open-ended posterior probability.
-Nor did they explain the fine gradations in illusion strength of diverse categories of CI sentences.
-In this study, we both replicate key findings of \textcite{zhang_comparative_2024} at scale and go substantially beyond them by (i) defining a quantitative approximation of the CI posterior distribution, integrating independently collected human behavioral data and probabilities derived from statistical language models \parencite{radford2019language, zhang2022opt}, and (ii) using the approximation to predict variability in the illusion strength of multiple types of comparative illusions.
+However, this study had several limitations.
+First, they did not investigate how prior probabilities of interpretations, $p(s_i)$, affect inference, thus failing to model the full open-ended posterior probability.
+Second, they only focused on explaining the most illusory CI sentence such as (\ref{ex:ci-sentence}) and left other types of CI sentences in the literature unexplained.
+Those CI types differ from (\ref{ex:ci-sentence}) by having noun-phrase \textit{than}-clause subjects and showed gradations in illusion strength that no prior theory predicts \parencite{oconnor2013,oconnor2015comparative,wellwood2018anatomy}.
+In this study, we both replicate key findings of \textcite{zhang_comparative_2024} at scale and go substantially beyond them by (i) defining a quantitative approximation of the CI posterior distribution, representing priors and noise likelihoods by probabilities derived from statistical language models \parencite{radford2019language, zhang2022opt} and independently collected human behavioral data, and (ii) using the approximation to predict variability in the illusion strength of multiple types of comparative illusions.
+Results show that our quantitative model of noisy channel theory makes graded predictions about comparative illusion strength that track human acceptability judgments, supporting the hypothesis that these illusion effects reflect (roughly) Bayes-optimal sentence interpretation.